 Give them small bites or dry kibble to help them grow.
 These foods are rich in protein and aren’t too large for them to struggle to eat.

 Have a consistent feeding schedule or else they won’t eat once you call them to the kitchen.

 How Much Exercise Does a Coton Tzu Need?

-A Coton Tzu needs a moderate amount of exercise in order for it to remain fit.
-This includes walking to the beach, park, or just by walking with their owners.
+A Coton Tzu needs a moderate amount of exercise for it to remain fit.
+This includes walking to the beach, park, or just walking with their owners.

-They are similar to their parent breeds because they don’t have activity needs that are excessive.
+They are similar to their parent breeds because they don’t have excessive activity needs.

 A Shih Tzu is happy with short exercises, but they must have it or else they will exhibit behavioral issues such as destructive chewing or barking.

 Due to their long coats, they tolerate colder climates than the heat.
 So, don’t take them out when it’s extremely hot outside.

 They have a medium activity level.
 This means that you should have a 35-minute walk at least 4 times a week.

 We recommend that you walk at least 9 miles a week so that your dog is getting the right amount of exercise to keep their body in good shape and keep their bones strong once they start to age.